S-Billings/dig4639-mobile-dev/README.md

 Here is a link to my website [link](https://www.samantha-billings.com) Some positions I would be interested in working in are content creator, front end developer, and LAMPS stack developer.
 Here is a change (issue #3)

+Here is a new sentance on the local repo.